 Developing Leadership Potential in Girls

-Aspire seeks to support motivated middle school girls who are limited in opportunity because of low family income and lack of exposure to higher education.
-The program recruits fifth grade girls from public and charter schools in neighboring districts where students face challenges prevalent in many urban schools today such as:
+Aspire supports motivated middle school girls who are limited in opportunity because of low family income and lack of exposure to higher education.
+The program recruits fifth-grade girls from public and charter schools in Greater Cleveland where students face challenges prevalent in many urban schools today such as:

 Creating Advocates for Education

-At Aspire, teachers develop an awareness of the components of high quality education, explore the many challenges facing the field of education, and engage in reflective teaching practice.
+At Aspire, teachers develop an awareness of the components of high-quality education, explore the many challenges facing the field of education, and engage in reflective teaching practice.
 The time spent working at Aspire leads them to be effective advocates for education and to consider pursuing teaching as a career.
-Teachers at Aspire are given opportunities to build their teaching skill by serving as the lead teacher in the classroom, developing their own curriculum and practicing important skills such as classroom management, differentiated instruction, culturally competent teaching, and student assessment.
+Teachers at Aspire are given opportunities to build their teaching skills by serving as the lead teacher in the classroom, developing their own curriculum and practicing important skills such as classroom management, differentiated instruction, culturally competent teaching, and student assessment.
 Aspire teachers represent multiple levels of experience and are constantly given constructive criticism that enriches their craft as educators.